iworeushankaonce/neuroscripts/zidphi/README.md

 # zIdPhi: Algorithm for Vicarious Trial and Error (VTE) quantification
 The zIdPhi algorithm, as described in Papale et. al.(2012).
-This implementation utilizes the edited source code obtained from Dr Anrew Papale Github.
+This implementation utilizes the edited source code obtained from Dr Andrew Papale Github.

 #### (Matlab implementation)
 ![matlab-figure](image-1.png)